muratk3n/thirdwave/en/tweets/2019/week35.md

 So basically constants in physics are akin to coefficients in statistics or weights in machine learning.
 In stats these can reach tens, hundreds, in Deep ML models millions.
-Weights are set by looking at the data, but more adjustable knobs give you more freedom, but then the model starts losing its expressiveness.
-They are a fudge essentially; A neural-net even after training, is an incomprehensible mess; it just "works", that is feed a new data point, it can answer based on previous points (which effect the formation of the weights), but that's all.
+Weights are set by looking at the data, more adjustable knobs give you more freedom, but then the model starts losing its expressiveness.
+They are a fudge essentially;
+A neural-net even after training, is an incomprehensible mess; it just "works", that is feed a new data point, it can answer based on previous points (which effect the formation of the weights), but that's all.

 "SU(5) is the most elegant way imaginable of unifying quarks with leptons, and it leads to a codification of the properties of the